rtCamp/action-phpcs-code-review/README.md

 > Note: To use this GitHub Action, you must have access to GitHub Actions.
 GitHub Actions are currently only available in public beta (you must [apply for access](https://github.com/features/actions)).

+* This action by default respects standards specified in [phpcs.xml](https://github.com/rtCamp/github-actions-wordpress-skeleton/blob/master/phpcs.xml) file at the root of your repository.

-* If `args` are defined, the standards mentioned in the args will will be respected.
+* If `phpcs.xml` is not present, and `args` are defined, the standards mentioned in the args will will be respected.
+If both `args` are defined and phpcs.xml exists, then `phpcs.xml` will be used.
 See [available standards](#available-standards) for the list of standards available in this action.
 ```
 action "PHPCS Inspections" {
-  uses = "rtCamp/action-vip-go-ci@master"
+  uses = "rtCamp/action-phpcs-code-review@master"
   secrets = ["USER_GITHUB_TOKEN"]
-  args = ["PHPCompatibilityWP,Squiz"]
+  args = ["WordPress-VIP-Go"]
 }
 ```

-* If no `args` are defined this action by default respects standards specified in [phpcs.xml](https://github.com/rtCamp/github-actions-wordpress-skeleton/blob/master/phpcs.xml) file at the root of your repository.

-* If no `phpcs.xml` file is found in the root of the repository then by default inspection is carried out using: `WordPress-Core and WordPress-Docs` standards.
+* If no `phpcs.xml` file is found in the root of the repository then by default inspection is carried out using: `WordPress, WordPress-Core and WordPress-Docs` standards.

 Here is an example setup of this action: